aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 The build will regenerate the infrastructure, runtime, documentation, and library projects based on your updated model.

-You may see the following build error in your CDK application.
+As you must define an integration for every operation, you may see the following build error in your CDK application.

 ```ts
 TSError: ⨯ Unable to compile TypeScript: